 These songs are studio creations that employ much layering of overtone singing.
 These vocal layers provide accompaniment to the principal singing of lyrics that either switches to mini-solos of obvious overtone singing styles.
 When the overtone singing is not obvious, the singing is still performed with a subtle enhancement of the overtones.
 Nevertheless, all the sounds on this album were created with an enhanced awareness of harmonic overtones, and my awareness of of the overtones might be apparent to the listener.

 The lyrics are mystically romantic.
-The praises sung are for one beloved individual in particular, yet simultaneously for the infinite self within her, and me, and you, and in every thing and every no thing.
 The text also contains little lists of philosophical aphorisms that I need to remember.